 The letters advise sex offenders that:

-Neither they, nor anyone in their home, can answer the door to trick or treaters on Halloween;
+They cannot answer the door to trick or treaters on Halloween;

 They cannot pass out candy;